oslabs-beta/GraphErrQL/grapherrql-package/dev-README.md

 ##Pre-reqs

 - LOCAL TESTING Host App can use any node backend approach.
 This guide uses Express
 - LOCAL TESTING Host App should live under top-level project repo "GraphERR-QL".
-It should live in separate directory from 'grapherrql-package', which holds our project source code.
+It should live in separate directory WITHIN 'grapherrql-package', which holds our project source code.
 Example file structure for development:
   GraphERR-QL/
   ./grapherrql-package
   ./(HOST APP USED FOR TESTING)